 Florida is one of my favorite beer destinations.
 Not only are the beers great, but the breweries themselves make such cool places to while away your days in the sun.

 Palm Beach County is loaded with craft breweries from top to bottom, Jupiter to Boca Raton.
-You probably won’t have time to visit them all (unless you live there, lucky!) so I’ve partnered with Hotels.com to bring you this guide to the breweries in Palm Beach County to help you pick and choose.
+You probably won’t have time to visit them all (unless you live there, lucky!) but this guide to the breweries in Palm Beach County can help you pick and choose.

 Where to stay in Palm Beach

 Palm Beach County, Florida is more than just Palm Beach.
 It also includes the cities of Jupiter, Boynton Beach, Delray Beach, Boca Raton, and a handful of others in between.

 However, the best and easiest way to see all this area has to offer and, ahem, drink all the beers at all the breweries in Palm Beach County, you’ll want to stay in the actual town of Palm Beach.